martinferianc/BlockchainTutorials/Notes/Section_1.md

 ## Smart Contracts

 It is basically an account controlled by code.
 It has different fields than a normal account per say.
 It has _balance_: Amount of ether this account owns, _storage_: Data storage for this contract and _code_: Raw machine code for this contract.
 Our code is compiled into the smart contract raw machine code.
 When the code is deployed to a network, then the contract is instantiated.
 But that code can be deployed to multiple networks.
 It behaves exactly the same as a class and a object in OOP programming.

+## Solidity

+-   Written in `*.sol` files
+-   Strongly typed
+-   Similar to javascript

+Most of the work is actually not is `Solidity` but around it with HTML, CSS and so on.
+Contract definition is going to be put into a dedicated compyler and it is going to produce Byte code ready for deployment and Application Binary Interface (ABI).